m9i/teacher_directory/README.md

       run: |
         > python -m pip install --upgrade pip
         > pip install -r requirements.txt
+        > if you have error on psycopg2 on mac: >> export LIBRARY_PATH=$LIBRARY_PATH:/usr/local/opt/openssl/lib/
+        > if you have error on psycopg2 on ubuntu: >> pip install psycopg2-binary
     # Make needed migrations
       > python app/manage.py makemigrations
     # Wait for db